 An interior designer is someone who works with a client to create aesthetic rooms and spaces.
 Clients range from homeowners to large corporations.
 The spaces and rooms interior designers create are equally varied, ranging from simple indoor and outdoor home environments to hotel lobbies and lavish mansions.
-No matter the size, every designer works to create spaces that are attractive yet functional.
+No matter the size, every interior designer works to create spaces that are attractive yet functional.
 Spaces must also be safe while meeting the specific needs of the client.

-Interior designers are primarily independent contractors who must build a client base.
-In some instances, designers will work for a larger firm.
-In either case, designers must excel in order to build a positive reputation in the industry and secure future work.
+An interior designer is typically an independent contractor who must build a client base.
+In some instances, a designer will work for a larger firm.
+In either case, he or she must excel in order to build a positive reputation in the industry and secure future work.

-Designers may specialize in commercial or residential design or be involved in both.
+An interior designer may specialize in commercial or residential design or be involved in both.
 Two new and emerging areas of interior design are green design and ergonomic design.
 In ergonomic design, designers work to create spaces, especially work environments, that contribute to good posture for employees confined to offices for most of the day.
 For labourers, designers create spaces and work areas that will result in reduced muscle strain.
 Green design incorporates the use of renewable, recycled or energy-efficient elements to create a more environmentally friendly space.

 A formal education at a post-secondary institution is not required to enter the interior design field.
-However, designers who go this route may lack the fundamental design principles and skills necessary to achieve success in a field where success is highly dependent on technical knowledge.
+However, interior designers who go this route may lack the fundamental design principles and skills necessary to achieve success in a field where success is highly dependent on technical knowledge.
 Generally, a degree in interior design should be completed to give those starting out in this field the best chance for a long and lucrative career.

 A high degree of technical knowledge as it relates to indoor safety and function is also essential.
 Designs must meet all building code and safety standards while remaining within the confines of the client's specifications.
 Spaces must also be functional, allowing traffic to flow freely and improving efficiency in work environments.

-In addition to technical expertise, designers must excel at time management.
+In addition to technical expertise, interior designers must excel at time management.
 Often self-employed and working independently, good time management skills, knowledge of how to increase productivity, and project management abilities are essential to establishing a career in interior design.

-Interpersonal skills are also essential because designers often work in a team that may include architects or other designers.
+Interpersonal skills are also essential because interior designers often work in a team that may include architects or other designers.
 Often, a team is necessary when the client's project is large or requires several areas of expertise.
 Designers must be able to lead or work well as part of a team in order to carry out these projects successfully.

-Interior designers tend to have flexible work hours and varied work environments.
-Schedules are often tailored to their client's needs, and designers usually travel to the client's home or business to discuss plans for the design of the space.
+Interior designers need to have flexible work hours and varied work environments.
+Schedules are often tailored to their client's needs, and interior designers usually travel to the client's home or business to discuss plans for the design of the space.
 After an initial consultation and a few strategizing sessions, designers visit shops to purchase furniture, artwork and supplies for creating the desired space.

-Most designers also rent or own office space, with meeting rooms for client and design team interaction as well as a reception area, office, and design area for creating interior elements.
+Most interior designers also rent or own office space, with meeting rooms for client and design team interaction as well as a reception area, office, and design area for creating interior elements.
 While not necessary for an independent designer, an office gives clients the impression of a professional service.
-A positive impression can contribute to the overall success of the design business.
+A positive impression can contribute to the overall success in the design business.